Why Ethereum Needs Fairness Mechanisms that Do Not Depend on Participants' Altruism: Results

-A significant portion, \SI{50.01}{\percent}, of the potentially altruistic proposers registered before Ethereum’s transition to Proof-of-Stake (“The Merge”)~\cite{ethereum2024merge}.
-Within the subset of altruistic proposers, the same share amounts to \SI{72.98}{\percent}.
-These proposers therefore participated in the early (test) phases of the network, before persistent MEV extraction opportunities existed. \Cref{fig:potentially_altruistic_timeline} shows the entire proposer set in our measurement period and the subset classified as potentially altruistic.
-It is notable that significantly more blocks are produced by newer proposers, as older proposers are often no longer active in the network.
-Among those still active, however, potentially altruistic behavior occurs at disproportionately high rates.
-This is especially visible in the validator index range [\num{0};~\num{37919}), where \SI{12.46}{\percent} of proposers exhibit potentially altruistic behavior.
-In contrast, among recently registered validators [\num{1000000};~\num{1900000}], less than \SI{0.2}{\percent} are classified as potentially altruistic.
-Taken together, these findings suggest that proposers from periods without economic incentives are overrepresented in the set of (potentially) altruistic behavior, and their behavior indeed reflects incentive-agnostic participation.
+While we do not attempt to de-anonymize these larger clusters for ethical reasons, we provide additional context for the (potentially) altruistic set through a temporal observation.
+A substantial share of potentially altruistic proposers (\SI{44}{\percent}) registered before Ethereum's transition to Proof-of-Stake (``The Merge'')~\cite{ethereum2024merge}; among strictly altruistic proposers, the share is \SI{45.9}{\percent}: these proposers were active during the network's test phases, before transaction fees and MEV could be extracted. \Cref{fig:potentially_altruistic_timeline} shows the entire proposer set alongside the (potentially) altruistic subset.
+While newer proposers announce more blocks overall -- as many older validators are no longer active -- potentially altruistic behavior occurs at disproportionately higher rates among older cohorts: \SI{15}{\percent} of proposers in the validator-index range $[\num{0};\num{100000})$ are classified as potentially altruistic, compared to \SI{0.59}{\percent} in the most recent range $[\num{1000000};~\num{2000000})$.
+These findings suggest that early-phase proposers, who participated before protocol-deviating economic incentives existed, are overrepresented in the (potentially) altruistic set -- consistent with a participation motive that does not primarily aim at maximizing revenue.